 Assist in your child’s class - Depending upon the age of your child and the number of days they are in school, the co-op burden is 2-5 times per month for each child enrolled.
-Parents act as the Teacher's assistant for the entire class day in their child's classroom.
+Parents act as the teacher's assistant for the entire class day in their child's classroom.
 This requirement can be "bought out" by choosing the "Non-Co-op" Option on the RPCNS Application.

 Hold a job in the school - Each family is given a job at the school with the parents’ talents, strengths and personal preferences taken into account.
 The level of involvement required varies with different jobs.
 Examples of jobs are Librarian, Maintenance, Class Representatives, and Board positions like Co-Chair, Secretary, or Treasurer.

 Participate in scheduled work days - Every family is required to work one set up day, one maintenance day and one pack up day each year.
 Each work day typically lasts 2.5 hours.
-This requirement can be bought out by fore-fitting the clean-up deposit.
+This requirement can be bought out by forfeiting the clean-up deposit.

 Participate in fundraising activities - Our Fundraising Coordinators provide a variety of activities and small events for out members which raise money for the school.
 These range from restaurant nights, to Parents' Night Out, school photos, Kids Kreations, our Spring Festival, and more.
 Our goal is to have every member family participate in at least one event or activity.